johans-work/abstraction-theory/README.md

 9. An abstraction is an abstraction, and never what it represents.

 10. Abstractions are enacted.
 They substitute the real thing and are made consequential.

+11. Abstractions can be counted.

+12. Abstractions can be copied.

+13. Something is abstracted by something.
+The abstractor comes first, the thing being abstracted second, and the abstraction third.

 # abstract positivism